cukie/SMIA/README.md

 If the program runs successfully (can take several minutes if there are many images and/or operation to analyze) you will see a message telling you that 'you have successfully proccessed:' your images, and where you can find your results.

-**QUESTIONS/COMMENTS:**

 For general inquiries please contact **Dr. Edna Cukierman**

-**If you wish to raise an issue with the program or extend it, please open a new issue on github or fork and open a pull request.**